Policy analysis: Five-E approach

 What can actually be implemented?
 Is it better to amend, replace, remove, or add a policy?

 Framework

-Policies are viewed as frameworks with the potential to optimize the general well-being.
-These are commonly analyzed by legislative bodies and lobbyists.
+Policies are often viewed as frameworks intended to optimize general well-being and are commonly analyzed by legislative bodies and lobbyists.
 Every policy analysis is intended to bring an evaluative outcome.
 A systemic policy analysis is meant for in depth study for addressing a social problem.
 Following are steps in a policy analysis: